Monday, December 29, 2025

 Creator weekly worship sustains our public witness.
 Justice, advocacy, and accompaniment flow from worship, not as add-ons, but as responses.
 The liturgy sends us back into the world marked by the cross, committed to our neighbors’ dignity, and sustained for the long work of love.

-We come ot be voices insisting that beauty and mystery still matter.
+We come to be voices insisting that beauty and mystery still matter.
 Even when certainty is elusive, song, silence, prayer, and symbol communicate truths beyond words by reminding worshipers that not everything must be solved to be meaningful.
+We may simply be following the promises or wishes once made by our parents or family.

 We practice the “already and not yet.”
 Worship becomes a rehearsal for the world as it could be, more just, more compassionate, even while acknowledging the world as it is .
 In gathering Sunday after Sunday, Creator practices hope.
 We lament honestly, confess truthfully, and still dare to sing.
 We rehearse God’s promise that death does not have the final word in the world God loves.